Marcus Stroman: Chicago Cubs

 On December 1, 2021, Stroman signed a two-year contract (with a player option for a third year) worth $71 million to play for the Chicago Cubs.
 He is the first ever Cub to wear the uniform number 0.
 He started for the Cubs on Opening Day for the 2023 season and became the first pitcher to be called in violation of the pitch clock.

 Stroman was named to the 2023 MLB All-Star Game, but opted not to play in the game in order to rest.
 In August, the Cubs put Stroman on the injured list due to inflammation in his right hip.
 In mid-August, he was diagnosed with a rib cage cartilage fracture.
 He returned to the Cubs in mid-September.
 After the 2023 season, Stroman declined his player option for the 2024 season and became a free agent.

 New York Yankees

-On January 17, 2024, Stroman signed a two-year, $37 million contract with the New York Yankees including a conditional player option for the 2026 season that will vest at $18 million if Stroman pitches 140 innings in 2025.
+On January 17, 2024, Stroman signed a two-year, $37 million contract with the New York Yankees including a conditional player option for the 2026 season that would have vested at $18 million if Stroman had pitched 140 innings in 2025.
 Across 29 starts and one relief appearance, Stroman pitched to a 4.31 ERA with 113 strikeouts in 154 2/3 innings.
 However, with a 5.70 ERA since the start of June, Stroman was ultimately left off the Yankees' ALDS 26-man roster.
 After the Yankees advanced, he was readded to their 26-man roster for the ALCS.

 On August 1, 2025, Stroman was released by the Yankees.
 During the Yankees 2025 season, he started nine games, pitched 39 innings and logged a 6.23 ERA and 3–2 record with 26 strikeouts over 39 innings.